Space As A Service

 Exponential Space Technology

 The satellite iteration cycle at Spire is incredibly fast.
 Hardware improvements like updated sensors or antennas can go from design to production to launch in a matter of months.
 Advances in computing, radio, and sensing are continuously integrated in each generation of satellite.
-Spire has launched eight generations of the Lemur-2 spacecraft.
+Spire has launched thirteen generations of the Lemur-2 spacecraft.

 Go For Launch In Every Orbit